 What is ACCA?

 ACCA is one of the most recognized qualifications in international accounting and finance.
-The qualification is strictly trained in audits, taxation, and financial management, among others to equip the professional for work in these areas.
+The qualification is strictly trained in taxation and financial management, among others, to equip the professional for work in these areas.

 Key Features of ACCA

-• Eligibility: Enrollments are granted after a high school diploma or equivalent, relevant coursework in mathematics and English.
+- Eligibility: Enrollments are granted after a high school diploma or equivalent, as well as relevant coursework in mathematics and English.

 What is CS?

-The Institute of Company Secretaries of India (ICSI) offers a qualification called Company Secretary (CS).
+The Institute of Company Secretaries of India (ICSI) offers a Company Secretary (CS) qualification.
 The CS Course mainly focuses on corporate governance, company law, and compliance with regulatory requirements.

 Key Features of CS

-• National Recognition: CS is very much recognized in India, with scope in the private as well as the public sectors.
+- National Recognition: CS is very much recognized in India, with scope in the private and public sectors.

-• Eligibility: For pursuing the CS course, a candidate must have passed high school or its equivalent qualification.
+- Eligibility: To pursue the CS course, a candidate must have passed high school or equivalent qualification.

 ACCA vs CS: Key Differences